 What Is the Complete Implementation Roadmap?

-The complete implementation roadmap spans 52 weeks and consists of five distinct phases: Analysis (Weeks 1-2), Strategy Development (Weeks 3-4), Wave 1 Implementation (Weeks 5-12), Wave 2 Implementation (Weeks 13-24), and Sustainability (Weeks 25-52), each with specific deliverables and success metrics.
+The complete roadmap spans 52 weeks across five phases: Analysis (Weeks 1–2), Strategy Development (Weeks 3–4), Wave 1 Implementation (Weeks 5–12), Wave 2 Implementation (Weeks 13–24), and Sustainability (Weeks 25–52).
+Each phase carries specific deliverables, metrics, and review cadences to prevent complexity from creeping back.

 Week 1–2: Analysis Phase